oils-for-unix/oils/doc/error-handling.md

       echo 'failed'
     }

-Fatal errors in expressions are turned into exit codes, which can be examined with try:
+Exceptions while evaluating expressions are turned into "command" exit codes, which can be examined the same way:

+    var d = {}                     # empty dict
     try {
-      var d = {}
       setvar x = d['nonexistent']  # exception: missing key
       var y = 42 / 0               # exception: divide by zero
     }
     if (_status !== 0) {
-      echo 'error'
+      echo 'expression error'
     }

 You also have fine-grained control over every process in a pipeline: